OGRECave/blender2ogre/README.md

 ## Additional Features

 ### Merge Objects on export
-You might have hundrets of objects, which you want to keep separate but have them in one `.mesh` on export.
+You might have hundreds of objects, which you want to keep separate but have them in one `.mesh` on export.
 For this create a new collection (M) named as `merge.<yourname>`.
 The output will be a single `<yourname>.mesh` file.
 Alternatively link the collection.

 > **NOTE:** The origin of the resulting merged object will be that of the *last* object you added to the collection (although when reloading the blend file, this order will be lost).